greenelab/ADAGEpath/README.md

 ### ADAGE signature analysis
 Signatures are gene sets derived from an ADAGE model.
-They are formed because their genes expressed coordinately in some samples in the compendium.
+They are formed because their genes are expressed coordinately in some samples in the compendium.
-An ADAGE signature analysis aims at identifying signatures that response to a treatment.
+An ADAGE signature analysis aims at identifying signatures that respond to an experimental treatment.
 Such signatures potentially represent biological processes that are perturbed by the treatment.
 ADAGE signature analysis usually includes the following steps:

-**Data loading**
+####Data loading
 ADAGEpath currently supports raw microarray data in CEL format and processed microarray or RNAseq data.
 Use function `load_dataset()` to load your own dataset or datasets publicly available in ArrayExpress.